tanchongmin/taskgen/README.md

 1. Download package via command line ```pip install taskgen-ai```
 2. Set up your OpenAPI API Key
 3. Import the required functions from ```taskgen``` and use them!

+## Differences in LLM for Agentic Framework
+- ChatGPT (gpt-3.5-turbo) is consistent only if you specify very clearly what you want the Agent to do and give examples of what you want
+- gpt-4-turbo and more advanced models can perform better zero-shot without much examples
+- TaskGen is compatible with ChatGPT and similar models, but for more robust use, consider using gpt-4-turbo and better models

 # Agent Basics - See Tutorial 1
 - Create an agent by entering your agent's name and description